HandBrake/HandBrake-docs/source/docs/en/1.0.0/developer/build-mac.markdown

 - pkg-config
 - yasm 1.2.0 or later (1.3.0 or later recommended)

 Install Xcode[^xcode-install] and open it once.
-You may quit Xcode after it has finished loading.
+Approve any prompts to install additional tools.
+You may quit Xcode after it has finished.

 Install Command Line Tools for Xcode[^xcode-cli-tools].